jeffreyshen19/RegEx-Snippets/README.md

 * **Contributions are welcome**!
 Please read our CONTRIBUTING, CODE_OF_CONDUCT, and LICENSE files to get started.
 RegEx snippet ideas are located in IDEAS.md.
 * **Errors?** Submit an issue, or even better, submit a PR fixing the issue!
 * Code examples use Javascript, but the use of RegEx should not differ significantly across languages.
+* RegEx snippets are either user-created, or picked from across the web.

 ## Table of Contents